hakyimlab/web-lab-notes-quarto/post/2021-06-10-how-to-use-cri-cluster/index.md

 tags: []
 ---

 > this document needs updating.
-Here is a [quick start guide for randi](https://randi-docs.cri.uchicago.edu/Randi%20Quick-Start-Guide/), which replaced gardner was decommissioned for a while now (2024-07-15)
+Here is a [quick start guide for randi](https://randi-docs.cri.uchicago.edu/Randi%20Quick-Start-Guide/), which replaced gardner,  decommissioned for a while now (2024-07-15)